Change Begins with You: How to Restore Health

 This may look like choosing to add a colorful smoothie each day to your diet as an afternoon snack.

-It may look like shifting your breakfast to be high in protein and healthy fats instead of refined carbohydrates and sugar.
+It may look like shifting your breakfast to be high in protein, fiber, and healthy fats instead of refined carbohydrates and sugar.

 This also looks like cutting out alcohol from your diet or drastically reducing consumption.